centreon/centreon-documentation/versioned_docs/version-22.04/resources/glossary.md

 - the availability or performance of a [service](#service) (OK, WARNING, CRITICAL, UNKNOWN).

-PENDING is not a status.
+PENDING is not a status: a resource is "pending" when it has just been created and hasn't been checked yet.

 **See also**: [Possible statuses of a resource](../alerts-notifications/concepts.md).